cdot/SVGcut/README.md

 You can also use the "View Gcode" button in the "Gcode Generation" pane to open a text view on the Gcode.

 ## Saving the Gcode
 Once you are happy with the Gcode save it to a file.
 You can call it what you want, though if you use the extension `.nc` it will be easier to find in Candle.

+# Projects

+The "Project" menu lets you save and reload projects.
+You can save in a file, or in the browser.

+When you start up the app for the first time, it starts up with a bunch of defaults, many of which you will probably change to create your own set of defaults.
+You can save these defaults for use in other projects by selecting "Template only" when you save your project.
+If you save a template called "default" in the browser, it will automatically be loaded whenever you start up.
+You might have a number of different tool configurations; you can save them the same way, giving them meaningful names.

+(Be warned; projects can be quite big, and the browser has limited storage space, so keep the browser for templates and store project files to disc.)

 # Relationship to jscut
 SVGcut is a fork of [Tim Fleming's jscut](https://github.com/tbfleming/jscut).
 Development of jscut was abandoned over 10 years ago, leaving a number of pull requests and issues unaddressed.
 SVGcut has fixes for some of these, and more.